invokermain/engin/docs/concepts/providers.md

 # Providers

-Providers are the factories of your application, they are reponsible for the construction of the objects that your application needs.
+Providers are the factories of your application, they are responsible for the construction of the objects that your application needs.

 Remember, the Engin only calls the providers that are necessary to run your application.